edgedb/edgedb/doc/ref/edgeql/types.rst

         <tuple<a: int, name: str, b: int>>stuff
     ).name;  # access the 'name' element

-An important use of *casting* is in defining the type of an ``EMPTY`` set, which can be required for purposes of type disambiguation.
+An important use of *casting* is in defining the type of an empty set ``{}``, which can be required for purposes of type disambiguation.

 .. code-block:: eql